T

 landmark

 The largest cathedral in the Americas, a stunning example of Spanish colonial architecture.
-It has been built over centuries, showcasing various architectural styles.
+It took centuries to build, showcasing various architectural styles and housing impressive artwork.

 Adjacent to Zócalo.